How to Get Involved

 • Ideally, the Coordinator will live in-house and have a passion for people and the environment.

 • Know someone in your chapter with a passion for recycling?
-Have them email firstname.lastname@example.org to get on our team!
+Have them fill out this form or email firstname.lastname@example.org to get on our team!

 • The Office of Sustainability Greek Life Intern will help coordinate a meeting with the Athens-Clarke County Recycling Coordinator to identify recycling equipment and signage needs in your house.